Boxcar87/PRKHelper/README.md

 You can build the solution yourself or download the zipped executable on the right under [Releases](https://github.com/Boxcar87/PRKHelp/releases/latest)

+PRKHelper does not inject into AO, it works by reading logfiles.
+The premise is that you setup a new chat window which logs vicinity messages and then the program reads commands from vicinity that being with a !.
+The commands are sent via /whisper which has a very low range so conflicting messages between users is highly unlikely.
+The results themselves are echod to you so only you can see them.

+The flagship feature of PRKHelper are being able to post items directly to chat.
+Items, symbiants, and pbs are all supported as well.

+Planned features: Symbiant wishlist tracker, "Shop" advertisement script generator.

 Step 1: Create a new chat window in Anarchy online and enable Vicinity messages to it (Shift+C)

 Step 2: "Log messages" of that window (right click its name)